thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 The reviewing type designer was generous enough to give me the chance to have a follow-up email critique – which I gladly took up and worked hard to make the best of – but they were back to work and not able to offer quite the same level of advice.

 As Benjamin Franklin famously said, "The early bird gets the better design critique."
 (I may be paraphrasing that slightly).

+### The spacing and kerning could always be better

+I forget which of my teachers said it, but "a well-spaced, poorly-drawn typeface is much better than a well-drawn, poorly-spaced typeface."

+If anyone is reading who doesn't work with type much (thanks!), _spacing_ is the general amount of spacing between glyphs, which should be optically similar to promote a steady reading rhythm, while _kerning_ is the exceptions inserted into the typeface to improve spacing between glyphs like "AV" or "Yo" which would otherwise have overly-large gaps between them.

+Before TypeMedia, I _did_ think about spacing and kerning in fonts and logos, but I also sometimes felt that type designers were a bit over-zealous about the importance of these factors.
+Now, I can't look at a poorly-spaced piece of lettering or typography without wanting to fix it.

 ### Don't expect to finish your projects during the school year.